1andxh/WriteWinged/README.md

 # WriteWinged API

-A collaborative writing platform backend - GitHub for writers.
+A collaborative writing platform backend

 ## What is WriteWinged?